 There are many choices out there, so you need to sift through a lot of information to find the right receiver.

-After checking out small 5.1 receivers from some of the world’s leading brands, I’ve whittled my selection down to six that offer great sound.
+After checking out several compact 5.1 receivers from some of the world’s leading brands, I’ve whittled my selection down to just 9 of the best AV receivers that offer great sound.